 Waterproof Boots

-A comfortable pair of warm, waterproof boots is essential to your Europe winter packing list–Jeremy is currently wearing this pair and loves them.
+A comfortable pair of warm, waterproof boots is essential to your Europe winter packing list.
+Jeremy has had this pair for years and loves them.

 Be sure to bring along some moisture-wicking, warm socks as well–we suggest wool ones like these–to counteract the possibility (really, almost guaranteed reality) of sweaty feet.